Serenje Orphans Children's Home

-The shy little girl (B) in red, at the centre of a photo taken at SOCH about 12 years ago, has now become the accomplished young woman on the right.
+The shy little girl (B) in red, is at the centre of a photo taken at SOCH over ten years ago.

-On the left is (L), about 7 years ago when she was at SOCH as a young child - happily displaying her dinner!
+Here is (L) many years ago when she was at SOCH as a young child - happily displaying her dinner!

-Here is (L) last year, dressed in her school tracksuit.
-She has gained entry into a Zambian boarding school because of her excellent exam results.
+Here is (L) more recently, dressed in her school tracksuit.
+She gained entry into a Zambian boarding school because of her excellent exam results.

-The young boy (C) on the left, photographed some 9 years ago, joined the orphanage in 2005, and consistently excelled at school.
+The young boy (C) joined the orphanage in 2005, and consistently excelled at school.

-(C) completed Grade 12 last year with distinctions in all his subjects.
-He gained a scholarship to study Computer Science at a Chinese University.
-The remainder of his costs (flights etc) are being met through the generosity of a ZOA family whose son had travelled on a school trip to the orphanage and met young (C).
+(C) completed Grade 12 with distinctions in all his subjects.
+He gained a scholarship to study Computer Science at a Chinese University. and is now in his second year The remainder of his costs (flights etc.) are being met through the generosity of a ZOA family whose son had travelled on a school trip to the orphanage and met young (C).

 This young man (I) returned to Serenje in 2019 after spending a year in Australia where the Children First Foundation enabled him to have a life-changing medical operation for his leg, injured severely in an accident with fire when he was a child.